siberianfox/tinygwiki/Sending-Data-to-TinyG-using-RX-Packet-Mode.md

   - The second element is status code (unchanged)
   - The third element is the number of packets free on the board
   - There is no fourth element.
 The checksum has been removed.
-- The `{rx:n}` command returns the number of packets available
+- The `{rx:n}` command returns the number of packet slots available

-Note that the number of available (free) buffers reported back in the packet report will always be 2 less than the number of free buffers you think you should have, i.e. 14 instead of 16.
+Note that the number of available (free) slots reported back in the packet report will always be 2 less than the number of free buffers you think you should have, i.e. 14 instead of 16.
 This is because there is always a buffer FILLING, and there is always a buffer PROCESSING.

 ####Using Packet Mode from the Host
 We may refine this, but here's where we are now: